Frequently Asked Questions

 How long does EMDR therapy take to work?

 The honest answer is it varies significantly from person to person.
-While some research suggests EMDR can work more quickly than traditional talk therapy for specific traumas, the reality is more complex.
-Some clients notice shifts after 3-6 reprocessing sessions, but many need 12+ sessions for sustainable change, especially with complex or developmental trauma.
-We may need to spend several sessions building resources before beginning processing work.
-EMDR isn't a quick fix—it's a process that unfolds according to your nervous system's timing.
-Some weeks might feel like big breakthroughs while others might feel like plateau periods, which are normal parts of healing.
+Some clients notice shifts after 3-6 sessions, but many need 12+ sessions for sustainable change — especially with complex or developmental trauma.
+We may spend several sessions building resources before beginning processing work.
+EMDR unfolds according to your nervous system's timing, not a predetermined schedule.
+Some weeks feel like breakthroughs; others feel like plateau periods, which are a normal part of healing.

 -